 According to Henderson et al. (2006), senior executives usually learn and exert influence rapidly during their initial employment period.
 Accordingly, we focus on examining if personalities of senior executives may predict firms' policy and financial outcomes during their initial tenure (i.e., short-term impact).
-To measure firms' outcomes, consistent with prior studies (Dubofsky and Varadarajan 1987, Li and Simerly 1998), we calculate the first two-year average of each chosen financial indicator after a senior executive has joined a firm.
+To measure firms' outcomes, consistent with prior studies (Dubofsky and Varadarajan 1987; Li and Simerly 1998), we calculate the first two-year average of each chosen financial indicator after a senior executive has joined a firm.
 More specifically, the average of the logarithm of the annual measures was used to reduce skewness (Chu et al. 2013).
 Only those firm-year observations were retained where a single senior executive joined the firm in each two-year observation period.
 This resulted in 519 total firm-executive-biennial observations in our data set.
 Following Bonsall et al. (2017), we eliminated instances for a given firm or financial DC if any of the DVs or IVs of interest were missing in that first two-year period.
 The DV counts in Table 10 reflect the final number of instances incorporated.

 Given our stated objective of demonstrating the utility of personality dimensions generated using DeepPerson for predicting firms' policy and financial outcomes, it was important to incorporate a robust set of accompanying predictor variables (i.e., features) and forecasting models such that performance lifts due to DeepPerson were atop reasonable baseline models.
-Consistent with prior work forecasting financial measures, we used two well-known predictive regression methods well suited for inferring nonlinear patterns: random forest regression (RFR) and gradient boosted decision trees (GBDT), both available in the Scikit-learn package (Pedregosa et al. 2011).
+Consistent with prior work forecasting financial measures, we used two well-known predictive regression methods well-suited for inferring non-linear patterns: random forest regression (RFR) and gradient boosted decision trees (GBDT), both available in the Scikit-learn package (Pedregosa et al. 2011).
 We formalize our prediction tasks as follows:

-$$I{CEO in} = f(EXT, NEU, AGR, CON, OPN, Baseline Features),$$ (11)
+$I{CE0 in} = f(EXT, NEU, AGR, CON, OPN, Baseline Features)$ (11)

-where $I{CEO in}$ is the logarithm of the first two-year average for each chosen financial indicator after a senior executive has joined a firm, and $f(\cdot)$ is a nonlinear function capturing the relationship between the predictor variables (i.e., personality traits and baseline features) and dependent variables (i.e., financial indicators).
-For our baseline feature set, in addition to lagged (t - 1) performance and (t - 1) policy indicator values as features, we also incorporated relevant lagged financial measures used in prior studies (Bonsall et al. 2017).
-These included logarithms of total assets, ROA, and cash flow (Barth et al. 2001, Bertrand and Schoar 2003).
-To capture industry-specific variations, firm standard industrial classification (SIC) codes were included as a feature.
-Executives' personal characteristics used in prior studies were also incorporated as features, including age, gender, income, education level, and reputation (Bertrand and Schoar 2003, Brick et al. 2006, Weng and Chen 2017).
-Adapting the methodology proposed by Weng and Chen (2017), reputation was estimated by counting the frequency of appearance of the executive's name in news articles retrieved from Google.
-To account for baseline semantic information embedded in executives' tweet text, we also included the sentiment of the tweets given by LIWC and their top-10 topics extracted using latent dirichlet allocation (i.e., from the document-topic vector) (Blei et al. 2003).
-We report the statistic of top-five topics on Table 10.
+where $I{CEO in}$ is the logarithm of the first two-year average for each chosen financial indicator after a senior executive has joined a firm, and $f(\cdot)$ is a non-linear function capturing the relationship between the predictor variables (i.e., personality traits and baseline features) and dependent variables (i.e., financial indicators).
+For our baseline feature set, in addition to lagged (t-1) performance and (t-1) policy indicator values as features, we also incorporated relevant lagged financial measures used in prior studies (Bonsall et al. 2017).
+These included logarithms of total assets, return on assets (ROA), and cash flow (Bertrand and Schoar 2003; Barth et al. 2001).
+In order to capture industry-specific variations, firm Standard Industrial Classification (SIC) codes were included as a feature.
+Executives' personal characteristics used in prior studies were also incorporated as features, including: age, gender, income, education level, and reputation (Bertrand and Schoar 2003; Brick et al. 2006; Weng and Chen 2017).
+Adapting the methodology proposed by (Weng and Chen 2017), reputation was estimated by counting the frequency of appearance of the executive's name in news articles retrieved from Google.
+In order to account for baseline semantic information embedded in executives' tweet text, we also included the sentiment of the tweets given by LIWC as well as their top-10 topics extracted using Latent Dirichlet Allocation (i.e., from the document-topic vector) (Blei et al. 2003).
+We report the statistic of top-5 topics on Table 10.
 Finally, basic social media-based features such as the number of tweets, followers, and favorites were also included.